Get all the latest data for Hiroshima

 What is the 5-year property price forecast for Hiroshima as of 2026?

-As of early 2026, the cumulative property price growth expected over the next five years in Hiroshima is approximately 10% to 18% in nominal terms, concentrated in central areas while outer suburbs may see little to no appreciation.
+As of early 2026, the estimated cumulative property price growth for Hiroshima over the next five years (to 2031) is around 10% to 18% in nominal terms on a blended residential basis, with prime central areas likely to outperform and outer suburban zones likely to underperform that range.

 Which areas in Hiroshima will have the best price growth over the next 5 years?

-The top three areas in Hiroshima expected to have the best price growth over the next five years are the Hiroshima Station zone (Minami-ku's Matsubara-cho, Danbara, and Osuga-cho), Naka-ku's walkable core (Kamiyacho, Hatchobori, Otemachi), and Yokogawa in Nishi-ku as a connected "value" node.
+The three areas in Hiroshima most likely to lead price growth over the next five years are the Hiroshima Station zone in Minami-ku (Matsubara-cho, Danbara, Osuga-cho), the central Naka-ku walkable core (Kamiyacho, Hatchobori, Otemachi), and the Yokogawa area in Nishi-ku.

 What property type will give the best return in Hiroshima over 5 years as of 2026?